c-blake/nio/FAQ.md

 interfaces.
 A great many programmers who would never call themselves "C programmers" nevertheless find the suffix syntax easy to remember.
 I have accessed NIO files from C, C++, Python, and Nim.
 The format is all the same.
+(In fact, "CIO" may make most sense of all.
+File name extension .Cc & .CC for char vectors collide case-insensitively with common C++ extensions, though.)

 ### 3: NIO isn't CPU architecture neutral?
 Aaaawhaaaaa?